-It has taken in excess of 37 million person-hours to conduct the T5 project to date, with a workforce peaking at 6,000 people and involving over 60,000 workers of all construction disciplines.
-Phase one was completed and officially opened in March 2008.
-Once fully completed in 2012, T5 will handle 30 million passengers a year.
+It has taken more than 37 million person-hours to conduct the T5 project to date, with a workforce peaking at 6,000 people and involving over 60,000 workers of all construction disciplines.

 JMJ was engaged to support the T5 Project Management Team (PMT) in implementing a full IIF safety program across the entire project, including all contractors.
 This program was launched in January 2004 and was sustained by the project as it transitioned to final fit-out and finishing.